-The above matter has also been reported as a qualification in the review report dated 9 November 2020 issued by other firm of chartered accountants on the standalone financial results of DDFS for the quarter and period ended 30 September 2020.
+The above matter has also been reported as a qualification in the review report dated 25 January 2021 issued by other firm of chartered accountants on the standalone financial results of DDFS for the quarter and period ended 31 December 2020.

-- 8. As detailed in note 12 to the accompanying Statement for the guarter and six months period ended 30 September 2020, the Company, along with Kakinada SEZ Limited ('KSL'), GMR SEZ and Port Holdings Limited ('GSPHL'), Kakinada Gateway Port Limited ('KGPL') has entered into a securities sale and purchase agreement with Aurobindo Reality and Infrastructure Private Limited, ('Aurobindo') for the sale of entire 51% stake in KSL held by GSPHL (Securities sale and purchase agreement hereinafter referred as 'SSPA') and accordingly the assets and liabilities pertaining to KSL and KGPL amounting Rs.
-2,928.39 crores and Rs.
-771.72 crores respectively are classified as disposal group.
+8. As detailed in note 10 to the accompanying Statement, the Holding Company, along with Kakinada SEZ Limited ('KSL'), GMR SEZ and Port Holdings Limited ('GSPHL'), Kakinada Gateway Port Limited ('KGPL') has entered into a securities sale and purchase agreement with Aurobindo Reality and Infrastructure Private Limited, ('Aurobindo') for the sale of entire 51% stake in KSL held by GSPHL (Securities sale and purchase agreement hereinafter referred as 'SSPA') and accordingly the assets and liabilities pertaining to KSL and KGPL amounting Rs.
+2,938.48 crores and Rs.
+780.43 crores respectively are classified as disposal group.
 The consideration as specified in aforesaid SSPA includes contingent consideration of Rs.
-1.010.00 crores based on certain agreed upon milestones as detailed in the aforementioned note, the achievement of which is significantly dependent on future development in Kakinada SEZ.
+1,010.00 crores based on certain agreed upon milestones as detailed in the aforementioned note, the achievement of which is significantly dependent on future development in Kakinada SEZ.
 The fair value of consideration (net of repayment of external borrowings) for the aforementioned assets (net of liabilities) amount to Rs.
-1,953.17 crores and the resulting impact on the carrying value of net assets has not been recognized in the accompanying Statement, which is in our opinion, is not in accordance with the requirements of Ind AS 105 'Non-current Assets Held for Sale and Discontinued Operations'. - 9.
-Based on our review conducted and procedures performed as stated in paragraph 3 above and upon consideration of the review reports of the other auditors referred to in paragraph 12 below, except for the effects/possible effects of the matters described in previous section, nothing has come to our attention that causes us to believe that the accompanying Statement, prepared in accordance with the recognition and measurement principles laid down in Ind AS 34, prescribed under Section 133 of the Act, and other accounting principles generally accepted in India, has not disclosed the information required to be disclosed in accordance with the requirements of Regulation 33 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 (as amended), including the manner in which it is to be disclosed, or that it contains any material misstatement.
+1,974.97 crores and the resulting impact on the carrying value of net assets has not been recognized in the accompanying Statement, which is in our opinion, not in accordance with the requirements of Ind AS 105 'Non-current Assets Held for Sale and Discontinued Operations'.